Coventry Bees

-Coventry Bees are a motorcycle speedway team that existed from 1929 to 2018.
+Coventry Bees were a motorcycle speedway team that existed from 1929 to 2018.
 They raced at Brandon Stadium, Brandon near Coventry, England.
 They are eight times champions of Britain.

 History

 Origins and 1920s

 The first speedway in Coventry arrived during the inaugural year of UK speedway on 21 July 1928, at the Lythalls Lane Stadium.
 The racing was organised by Midlands Speedways (a Manchester company) with a series of open and challenge events.
 In September 1928, rival venue Brandon Stadium began to host events.
 The first match to feature a Coventry team was an away fixture to Liverpool on 24 October 1928.

 The first league speedway saw Coventry (based at Brandon Stadium) compete in the 1929 Speedway Southern League, which was the inaugural season of the Southern League.
 The team featuring some of the most famous names the era, including Jack Parker and Tom Farndon finished third behind Stamford Bridge Pensioners.